keymanapp/lexical-models/release/gff/gff.sgw-ethi.gurage/README.md

 corresponding GFF Gurage Keyboard.
 The lexical model comprises word frequency lists from the works of Wolf Leslau ("Ethiopians Speak vol. 2 Chaha"), Shahle Jingo (Gurage Fables) and the Sebat Bet Bible of the Ethiopian Bible Society.
-The respective texts have been normalized under the 2018 experimetnal orthography of Dr. Fekede Menuta and require the "Zebidar" font to view non-standard characters introduced for the Gurage language.
+The respective texts have been normalized under the 2018 experimental orthography of Dr. Fekede Menuta and require the "Zebidar" font to view non-standard characters introduced for the Gurage language.
 Frequency counts were generated with the "PrimerPrep" application.